mozilla/fx-private-relay/docs/developer-mode.md

 - `part`: The segment number of this log, starting at 0
 - `parts`: The total number of logs needed to split the data into 1024-byte segments.
+- `log_group_id`: An identifier that is the same for all logs of the same notification.
+This can be used to find all the parts of a split notification.

 Extended logging is also enabled for Complaint Notifications, with the log message `_handle_complaint: developer_mode`.
 See